Privacy and Security

 5. If the applicant is not satisfied with communications with the Executive Director, the issue is referred to the Board of Directors.

 The Community Foundation maintains an open-door grievance policy.
-Donors and grantees are encouraged to express any dissatisfaction they have after working with the Community Foundation.
+Donors are encouraged to express any dissatisfaction they have after working with the Community Foundation.

 The Foundation follows the wishes of the donor as stated in the fund agreement.
 If the Foundation does not follow the terms of the agreement, it could loose its status as a public foundation.
 It would be highly unusual for a community foundation to not follow the donors’ wishes.

 The Executive Director will try to remedy the situation on the spot.
 If it is a policy matter, the director will take the issue to the executive committee.
 If the committee feels it is a situation requiring a board vote, the topic will be brought before the board.

 The Elk County Foundation is committed to integrity and fairness in the conduct of all of its activities.
 Inevitably, the interests of Directors and staff employees will involve them in organizations, causes, and other endeavors which may intersect with the affairs of the Foundation.
 It would disadvantage the Foundation to deprive it of the involvement of interested colleagues, but their participation in Foundation decision making cannot impair the fairness and integrity of Foundation processes.
 This statement of principle is intended to further the work of the Foundation by facilitating the contributions of its employees and Directors through providing for disclosure of other interests and by requiring abstention from decision-making actions which affect non-Foundation affiliations or interests.
 These principles are intended to preclude any such appearance of a conflict of interest because the Foundation would suffer if there were any appearance of bias or self-interest in its activities.